rimutaka/lambda-debugger-runtime-emulator/README.md

 aws lambda update-function-code --region $region --function-name $name --zip-file fileb://proxy.zip
 ```

-A deployed _proxy-lambda_ should return _OK_ or to time out if you run it with the test event from the console.
+A deployed _proxy-lambda_ should return _OK_ or time out if you run it with the test event from the console.

 ### Lambda environmental variables